patrickgh3/gm_txt/readme_dist.txt

+Place the exe wherever you want the NiceObjects folder to be created.

 Usage:
 NiceObjects.exe     (Opens flie picker) NiceObjects.exe path/to/project.project.gmx

 Type "help" once running for more info.
 I recommended you back up your project before running (or use version control!!)